 The Ancestral, the Emergent, and My Mother’s Candlesticks.

-A few months ago my Aba Benni told me he found a set of candlesticks.
+A few months ago my father Benni told me he found a set of candlesticks.
 He told me a story relating to my mother, Zehava bat Yosef v’Sarah z”l (זהבה אפעל, זהבה בת יוסף ושרה ז״ל) who was a youth psychologist and counselor at a grade school in a town called Tel Mond in central Israel and during the Palestinian intifada.
 There were many terror attacks within Israel and buses that exploded in major cities. in 1994, one exploded in Dizingoff, Tel Aviv’s main street, with many casualties, including children from the school that she counseled.

-My aba continued that my mother supported the families and other children who lost their friends.
+He continued that my mother supported the families and other children who lost their friends.
 One day, a woman came to visit my mother - she was dati’ya, “a religious Jewish woman.”
 We had no religious friends, so I was very surprised when he said that.
 She gave her a gift as a token of appreciation of the support she offered to the families and the children.
 I don’t know if this woman was a parent of one of the children, possibly.
 The gift was a set of candlesticks.
 Who was that woman?
 I will never know.
 I reached out to local social media groups and see if I can find her.

 My mother was diagnosed with stage 4 leukemia a few months later and passed away the following year at the age of forty-six, nearly my age, today.
 It was a shocking unfolding for my father, sister and I, rippling through to this day.